 Further context is needed to understand if the speaker is saying this to complain or brag.
 "Do you think I'm made of money?" implies you don't have any money.
 "It's like I'm made of money," may imply that you have tons of money.
 We'd have to be engaged in conversation with the speaker, or be able to read further, to completely understand the meaning of this line.

 Not all clichés are necessarily true either.
 Some are a matter of interpretation.

-- "In experience comes wisdom and with wisdom comes experience" is not necessarily accurate in every case.
+- "With experience comes wisdom, and with wisdom comes experience" is not true for everyone's life.

-- “Tis better to have loved and lost, then to have never loved at all” is a commonly used cliché, but you might disagree and say its better to not have loved and lost.
+- “It's better to have loved and lost, then to have never loved at all” is a common cliché.
+But you might disagree with that sentiment.

 Clichés and Idioms